 In general, Religious Globalists believe that the needs of people in the Third World have priority over the needs of people in more advanced nations when it comes to questions of whether migrants should cross borders.
 Underlying this is the assessment that most would-be immigrants come from conditions that are worse than those for the Americans who may be hurt by their entry.

-The Big Business Lobbyists apparently are getting nearly everything they want from Pres.
-Obama when it comes to favoring cheap foreign labor over unemployed Americans.
-However, republicans are no better.
+The Big Business Lobbyists are used to geetting nearly everything they want from politicians in Washington, D.C. when it comes to favoring cheap foreign labor over unemployed Americans.
+This is a bi-partisan problem.